springernature/frontend-playbook/practices/oocss.md

 ## Common concerns

-As OOCSS is more of a philosophy than a prescriptive system the implementation will naturally diverge amongst those who have decided to make use of it.There are a number of different approaches that have build upon the principles of OOCSS in a more prescriptive way.
-There is some difficulty in reconciling the more 'atomic' approaches to OOCSS with design patterns such as BEM which are based more strongly around a container/component approach.
+As OOCSS is more of a philosophy than a prescriptive system the implementation will naturally diverge amongst those who have decided to make use of it.
+There are a number of different approaches that have build upon the principles of OOCSS in a more prescriptive way.
+There is some difficulty in reconciling the more 'atomic' approaches to OOCSS with design patterns such as BEMM which are based more strongly around a container/component approach.

 ## Find out more: